Financial Leverage Using Options

 Traders call this erosion time decay because over time, the price of your options contracts will decline.

 You’ll notice that when you look at different options contracts for the same stock, contracts with a lot more time left are almost always more expensive than short-term contracts.

 Always keep time decay in mind when buying put or call contracts – and in deciding how long to hold them.

 The final thing you need to remember when buying options contracts is that every dollar you invest in an options contract could be at risk.

-After all, there’s no reason to pay for the right to buy AAPL at $136 if you can buy the shares in the open market for $130.
+After all, there’s no reason to pay for the right to buy AAPL at $150 if you can buy the shares in the open market for, say, $130.

-So while it’s very rare to lose all of the money you invest in the stock of a legitimate company, losing the full amount invested in an options contract is pretty common.
+So while it’s very rare to lose all of the money you invest in the stock of a legitimate company, losing the full amount paid for an options contract is pretty common.

-An AAPL call contract could allow you to spend less of your capital to control a larger dollar amount of AAPL shares.
+An AAPL call contract could allow you to spend less of your capital to leverage a larger dollar amount of AAPL shares.

-But at the same time, you could potentially lose all of the money you invested in that call contract.
+But at the same time, you could potentially lose all of the money you paid for the call contract.